UPPMAX/uppmax_intro_day_1/docs/sessions/login.md

 To use any UPPMAX cluster, one needs to log in.
 In this session, we learn there are multiple ways to login.
-After loggin in, one wants to behave considerate towards other users.
+After logging in, one wants to behave considerate towards other users.

 ## Prerequisites